GuyChapGH/CapstoneQuiz/README.md

 The Capstone Quiz Application is inspired by the [Kahoot!](https://kahoot.com) game-based learning platform.

 ## Distinctiveness and Complexity
 This project has three models (not including the User model).
-They build on each other, with the Quiz model including the Question model and the Contestant model including the Quiz model.
+They build on each other, with the Quiz model including the Question model and the Contest model including the Quiz model.
 This structure is distinctive and different to anything seen in the course.

 The complexity of the application is best demonstrated by the 'play_quiz.js' JavaScript file.